Please select a component in the block.

 List and briefly describe components that are related or can be used in conjunction with this one.

-Purpose: Helps teams understand the component ecosystem and make informed decisions about which components to use together.
+Purpose: Helps teams understand the component ecosystem and decide which components to use together.